j3ffyang/container/docs/20190326_cp_k8s_deploy.md

 ```

 #### ~~Disable IPv6 on Ubuntu~~

+__IPv6 has been tested in production environment.
+So I decided to leave it enabled.__

 > Reference > https://www.configserverfirewall.com/ubuntu-linux/ubuntu-disable-ipv6/

 Open the ```/etc/default/grub```, Modify ```GRUB_CMDLINE_LINUX``` and  ```GRUB_CMDLINE_LINUX_DEFAULT``` to append ipv6.disable=1: